-- Contributions are typically pretax, reducing your taxable income. - Plan assets can grow tax-deferred meaning you pay no income tax until you take distributions. - ▲ Your employer may match some or all of your contributions.
+- Contributions are typically pretax, reducing your taxable income. - Plan assets can grow tax-deferred meaning you pay no income tax until you take distributions. - Your employer may match some or all of your contributions.

-Chart 5 shows the 2022 employee contribution limits.
+Chart 5 shows the 2023 employee contribution limits.
 Because of tax-deferred compounding, increasing your contributions sooner rather than later can have a significant impact on the size of your nest egg at retirement.
-Employees age 50 or older can also make "catch-up" contributions.
 If your employer offers a match, contribute at least the amount necessary to get the maximum match so you don't miss out on that "free" money.